aSerbCoder/Pinta/README.md

 - Fzf for directories (config with specific depth searching)
 - Better error handling

+## Version 2.0

+The idea of Version 2.0 is to create an API rewrite, to transform this idea from a small-scaling project into a well-organized model.

 All in all, this project has a decent way to go still.